kianenigma/blockchain-reimagined/content/Content/Introduction.md

 > [Paul Graham, How to do great work](https://paulgraham.com/greatwork.html)

 In some sense, I am creating the book that I *wish* I had access to at the year 2018, when I was finishing my Computer Science Msc. degree, and exploring a career in a blockchain company.
+## Goal
+Likely not up to date with all the latest tech trends out there, I admit.
+My hope is not to teach you all the lest in the micro level so you can invent "how to make an Rollup that does the exact same thing 3% faster", but to discover what the next (or perhaps the second best, after DeFi) proper use-case for this technology stack that we call crypto and blockchain is.
 ## Polkadot?
 While I spent about 6 years working on Polkadot at the time of writing, I do not intend this writing to be particularly centered around Polkadot.
 This is not a sale's pitch of Polkadot.
 The early chapters will purely be about general blockchains, and later chapters about scaling will cover Polkadot as one of the approaches.